EHANDBOOK/ehandbook-cb-demos/Demo_EHBCB_DirBased_SL_FlexECU/README.md

 * `-styling ".\\styling"`: This argument tells EHB-CB where to find the styling artifacts.
 * `-rootlevel ".\\configuration\\rootlevel.json"`: This argument tells EHB-CB to skip the root level of the Simulink models.
-* `-simlib ".\\SimLib,..."`: This argument tells EHB-CB where to find the necessary Simulink libraries.
+* `-simlib ".\\simlib,..."`: This argument tells EHB-CB where to find the necessary Simulink libraries.